Oleguzik/BookAlchemy/README.md

 - **Author Stats** - See count of total authors and books in your library
 - **Scope-Based Search** - Search within "Books" or "Authors" scopes
 - **Smart Delete Confirmation** - Two-step confirmation when deleting an author's last book
-- **Book Detail Pages** - Click any book title to view detailed information including ISBN, publication year, cover image, and author biography
+- **Book Detail Pages** - Click any book title to view detailed information including ISBN, publication year, cover image, author biography, and rating
 - **Author Detail Pages** - Click any author name to view their profile with all books they've written, birth/death dates, and book statistics
 - **Cross-Navigation** - Seamlessly navigate between book and author detail pages
 - **Cascade Delete Author** - Delete an author and automatically remove all their books with a single operation
 - **Protected Author Deletion** - Confirmation dialogs warn about cascade effects before deletion
+- **Click-Through Navigation** - Click "BookAlchemy" header anytime to return to the main library page

 ## Technology Stack